 Baseball Grounds of Jacksonville

 The Baseball Grounds of Jacksonville, previously known as Wolfson Park, was built in 2003 by HOK Construction, and is one of the facilities included in the Jacksonville Sports Complex.
 The 112,000 Sq.
 Ft. field holds a capacity of 10,000, 12 luxury skyboxes, 4 sky decks and a tiki terrace.
-This facility is the home of the Jacksonville Jumbo Shrimp baseball team and the North American Soccer League’s Jacksonville Armada FC.
+This facility is the home of the Jacksonville Jumbo Shrimp baseball team.
 Previous events held at The Baseball Grounds of Jacksonville include the Florida vs. Florida State baseball game and the Atlantic Coast Conference baseball championship from 2005-2008.

 Prime Osborn Convention Center